AlexandriaDAO/core/src/perpetua/perpetua.md

 - but getting percentages in one long call is another story.

 Plan:
-    - Check if total-supply matches the mint amounts.
     - For each SBT, add the like count to its original.
     - Maybe make this dynamic, so whenever coordinate mint is used, if it adds the new one.
 But first it needs to do all from scratch.